pvnlubenia/DESIRE-Matlab-/README.txt

      2. The algorithm is based on [1].

      3. The classes and functions are converted from Python to Matlab.
-The Python code can be found in https://github.com/ricelink/finding-all-Python code can be found in https://github.com/ricelink/finding-all-spanning-trees-in-directed-graph.
+The Python code can be found in https://github.com/ricelink/finding-all-spanning-trees-in-directed-graph.